ibm-cloud-docs/cloud-object-storage/basics/metrics-monitoring.md

 ## Next Steps
 {: #mm-cos-next-steps}

-You will want to manage the data the {{}} instance is collecting for you.
+You will want to manage the data the {{site.data.keyword.mon_short}} instance is collecting for you.
 From management to setting alerts, you can [get started](/docs/Monitoring-with-Sysdig?topic=Sysdig-getting-started) monitoring your data quickly and efficiently.